-Find Out How Dr. Jeffrey Mendelson Can Help You Beat Hip Pain
+Find Out How to Beat Hip Pain for Good

-As an orthopedic surgeon passionate about helping people of all ages get back on their feet and live an active lifestyle, Dr. Jeffrey Mendelson offers this website as a resource for what is and isn’t normal when it comes to hip pain, and what can be done about it.
+As orthopedic surgeons passionate about helping people of all ages get back on their feet and live an active lifestyle, Dr. David Mendelson, Dr. Jeffrey Mendelson, and Dr. Stephen Mendelson offer this website as a resource for what is and isn’t normal when it comes to hip pain, and what can be done about it.
 You’ll find valuable information on the following topics:

 - What Causes Hip Pain